dwarvesf/playground/Engineering/Frontend/Singleton Design Pattern in Javascript.md

 ### Cons

 - The Singleton is violate to the Single Responsibility Principle, via the SRP definition that a class only should only have one responsibility.
 But with the singleton pattern, it can carry too many responsibilities at the same time, this can make a deadlock when used in concurrency / multi-threads.
+- The singleton design is getting us difficult to write the unit test.

 ## Conclusion